Shntd2/LeetCode-Solved-Exercises/README.md

 # LeetCode-Solved-Exercises

-Contains solved exercises from LeetCode
+This repository contains solved exercises from LeetCode distributed by language:

+* Python3